 Rachel is a practitioner and scholar of contemplative theology, peace-building, inter-religious dialogue and spiritual caregiving.
 She holds a graduate degree in teaching from Towson University and a religious studies graduate degree from the Earlham School of Religion.
 Rachel is a member of the Religious Society of Friends (Quaker).

 Rachel lives in Strafford, Vermont with her husband Ben, her son Gideon and their cat Miss Marple.
 Her family attends Hanover Friends Meeting and is finding ways to participate in local spiritual community-Quaker and otherwise.
 Rachel appreciates opportunities to preach at local churches, teach spiritual caregiving to volunteers and offer grief support groups.
 In her free time, she studies Spanish, herbalism, and gourmet cooking.
 Rachel enjoys hosting friends and family for great food and board games.
-She also loves making videos, quilting, taking photos, exploring the outdoors and writing.
+She also loves gardening, quilting, taking photos, exploring the outdoors and writing.